ichord/At.js/README.md

 		 just set it false.
                  */
 		'cache' : true,
-                 //see usage below.
+                /* see usage below. */
 		'data':[],
-                // if set true it will issue running msg;
-                'debug' : false,
+                /* if set true it will issue running msg; */ 'debug' : false,
                 'limit' : 5,
-                // element render template
+                /* element render template
-                // the value will insert into textarea when you make a choose 'tpl' : "<li id='${index}' data-insert='${name}'>${name}</li>"
+                 * the value will insert into textarea when you make a choose */
+                'tpl' : "<li id='${index}' data-insert='${name}'>${name}</li>"
 	};
 ```